 - Advocate for your needs and/or concerns while at the hospital.

 - Accompany you to follow-up appointments.

-- Help you understand your legal and reporting options in regards to rape/sexual assault, intimate partner violence, stalking and/or harassment.
+- Help answer questions about legal and reporting options available to you in regards to rape/sexual assault, intimate partner violence, stalking and/or harassment.

 - Explain and clarify the judicial process.

 - Assist in filling out and submitting any legal paperwork, such as Restraining Orders and Victim Impact Statements.